 4:47 And when my friends went and spent their summer vacations on the Jersey Shore, I did not.
 I spent my summers in a war zone, because my parents were afraid that if we didn't go back to Palestine every single summer, we'd grow up to be Madonna.
 (Laughter) Summer vacations often consisted of my father trying to heal me, so I drank deer's milk, I had hot cups on my back, I was dunked in the Dead Sea, and I remember the water burning my eyes and thinking, "It's working!
 It's working!"
 (Laughter)

 7:41 Upon graduating, I moved back home, and my first acting gig was as an extra on a daytime soap opera.
 My dream was coming true.
-And I knew that I would be promoted from "diner diner" to "wacky best friend" in no time.
-But instead, I remained a glorified piece of furniture that you could only recognize from the back of my head, and it became clear to me that casting directors didn't hire fluffy, ethnic, disabled actors.
+And I knew that I would be promoted from "Diner Diner" to "Wacky Best Friend" in no time.
+(Laughter) But instead, I remained a glorified piece of furniture that you could only recognize from the back of my head, and it became clear to me that casting directors didn't hire fluffy, ethnic, disabled actors.
 They only hired perfect people.
 But there were exceptions to the rule.
 I grew up watching Whoopi Goldberg, Roseanne Barr, Ellen, and all of these women had one thing in common: they were comedians.
 So I became a comic.
 (Laughter) (Applause)

-11:31 Disability is as visual as race.
+11:32 Disability is as visual as race.
 If a wheelchair user can't play Beyoncé, then Beyoncé can't play a wheelchair user.
 The disabled are the largest — Yeah, clap for that, man.
-C'mon.
+Come on.
 (Applause) People with disabilities are the largest minority in the world, and we are the most underrepresented in entertainment.

 13:42 It was the only time that my father ever saw me perform live, and I dedicate this talk to his memory.
-(In Arabic)
+(Arabic) Allah yerhamak yaba.

-13:52 My name is Maysoon Zayid, and if I can can, you can can.
-(Applause)
+13:52 (English) My name is Maysoon Zayid, and if I can can, you can can.
+(Cheering) (Applause)